“I’ve Been Subpoenaed! What Do I Do?”

-This Shaked Law Resource article delves into a full explanation of subpoena compliance.
+This Shaked Law Firm article explains why subpoena compliance is mandatory, not optional.
 What is a subpoena?
 What happens after being subpoenaed?
 Can a client ignore a subpoena?

 What is a subpoena?